New Age Rules to Online Hotel Sales

 Closing Opinion

-Djubo is a cloud-based channel manager that helps hotels boost their sales by effectively distributing unsold rooms across OTAs favored by you based on the parameter you assign.
-But that is not all Djubo does.
+DJUBO is a cloud-based channel manager that helps hotels boost their sales by effectively distributing unsold rooms across OTAs based on the parameters you assign.
+But that is not all DJUBO does.
 It is, in essence, a complete hotel sales platform.
 It helps you keep your revenue management strategy in sync with your online marketing strategy.
 It allows you to send automated pre-arrival and post-departure messages to your guests.
-Soon to be incorporated are an online hotel booking engine with website templates helping you cover the channels – brand website and to some extent online search engines.
+Combined with an online hotel booking engine, that's three out of six channels covered by DJUBO, with the most important being channel management of online travel agencies.
+Request a free demo today and discover the power of DJUBO to boost hotel sales!